Wettersten/metaxaqr-database-builder/README.md

 ### 4.3.
 Cross validation
 'Cross validation' `-c` can be performed on a finished MetaxaQR database or a gene marker FASTA file.
 Cross validation on an already created database is done by supplying the database name using `--label`, by instead using `--cross_val_fasta` the user can specify a FASTA file as input.
-Cross validation requires MetaxaQR to be installed, with both the 'metaxaqr_dbb.py' file and the 'src' folder from MetaxaQR Database Builder included in the MetaxaQR directory.
+Cross validation requires MetaxaQR to be installed, with both the 'metaxaQR_dbb' file and the 'src' folder from MetaxaQR Database Builder included in the MetaxaQR directory.
 As the cross validation uses MetaxaQR classification for evaluation this requires execution permissions for the following MetaxaQR files: 'metaxaQR', 'get_fasta', 'metaxaQR_c', 'metaxaQR_x' to avoid errors.

 Cross validation reads all entries from the input database or FASTA file and splits these into a training set and a test set.
 The proportion of total entries split into the test set can be specified using `--eval_proportion`, with the default set to 0.1 (10%).
 Entries from the input are chosen at random until the proportion for the test set is met, the remaining entries becomes the training set.
 The test set is also split into three different versions: 'full', 'half' and 'read'.
 These are all entries but the sequences are full length, half of the sequence length or 100 base pairs long respectively.
 The shorter sequences are extracted from the original sequences, starting at a random position in the sequence, if the original sequences are shorter than 300 base pairs the read sequence length is not created.
 These shorter sequence files allows brief overview of the impact of sequence length for classification using the database.